How an Oral Appliance Opens your Airway

 An oral appliance works by opening the bite and gently advancing the mandible (or lower jaw) to increase airway space.
-An FDA approved custom-made oral appliance is only available through dentists like Dr. Powell and Dr. Tiller who are specially educated and trained in dental sleep medicine in tandem with your physician and/or a sleep physician by prescription.
+An FDA approved custom-made oral appliance is only available through dentists like Dr. Diemer and Dr. Tiller who are specially educated and trained in dental sleep medicine in tandem with your physician and/or a sleep physician by prescription.

 Obstructive Sleep Apnea & Snoring